tjdwill/ewi/README.md

 ### Changing Profiles

 Profiles can be changed by running through the desired process.
 Simply load another job and/or user.
+If the user is changed by either loading or creating another profile, the previous profile is saved before the new profile is loaded into the program.

 ## Action Menu